Reaching for the skies in Ho Chi Minh City

 Landmark 81's design reflects our client’s vision of a luxury development set over 81 storeys.
 The mixed-use tower includes high-end apartments, a hotel, executive floors and 360 degree observatory decks.

 To construct the tower’s pile cap on which the foundations sit, our construction management experts planned, set up and managed the delivery of the largest continuous concrete pour ever seen in Vietnam.
 This involved excavating 25,000 cubic metres of soil, installing 6,500 tonnes of reinforced steel, and using 17,000 cubic metres of concrete to create the 8.5 metre thick pile cap for the tower’s foundations.
 This engineering feat required detailed logistical planning, including the construction of temporary roads and walkways, staircases and specially designed cooling systems.

 Points of note

-Record breakerAside from being Vietnam’s tallest building, Landmark 81 will also set other records, as the country’s highest observatory deck and apartments, as well as south-east Asia’s highest restaurant and sky lounge bar.
-Once complete, the development will include luxury serviced apartments, commercial offices, shopping malls, restaurants, bars and 360 degree observatory decks.
+Record breakerAside from being Vietnam’s tallest building, Landmark 81 also hosts the country’s highest observatory deck and apartments, as well as south-east Asia’s highest restaurant and sky lounge bar.

 Reducing programme timeWe proposed a way to separate the excavation needed to construct the tower’s pile cap from that of the podium basement.
 Working with our partners, this enabled us to cast the concrete pile cap earlier and meant the overall programme could be cut by three months.